KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/kyve_source.md

 In this step, you will configure the `KYVE` source for your Airbyte deployment.

-1. Change to the `source-kyve` directory:
+1. In a new Terminal window change to the `source-kyve` directory:

    ```sh
    cd airbyte-integrations/connectors/source-kyve
    ```

-2. Build the docker image for the Kyve source:
+2. Build the Docker image for the KYVE source:

    ```sh
    docker build . -t airbyte/source-kyve:dev